Bookmark Our Page By Adding Our Website To Your Home Screen

 We are now offering daily lunch feast pickups and deliveries from the Temple campus, 12:45 pm – 1:30 pm.

 We deliver within the City of Port Phillip: free for orders over $30!

 Get contactless pickups or deliveries of delicious Hare Krishna food on Fridays and Saturdays:

 Check out our delicious menu at www.harekrishnafood.com.au, then order your meal and pay.
 Use the discount coupon STORE05 for a 5% discount.

-You'll need to complete your order and designate where and when you will pick it up by 10am.
+You'll need to order and designate your pickup or delivery by 10am.